 The 2021 CSTM modelled volumes on Lanyon Drive indicate that it is currently near its capacity between Tompsitt Drive and the Monaro Highway.
-As such, it is considered to have minimal capacity in its current configuration to convey additional flows generated by the RJP.
+As such, it is considered to have minimal latent capacity in its current configuration to convey additional flows generated by the RJP.

-Whilst widening of Lanyon Drive in this part of the corridor to three lanes in each direction would improve the capacity of the link to deal with traffic associated with the RJP, the Lanyon Drive / Tompsitt Drive intersection is considered a major constraint and is likely to require upgrade at some stage in the development of the RJP.
-Strategic modelling indicates that Lanyon Drive will be over capacity in 2031 with only Stage 1 the RJP delivered.
+Whilst widening of Lanyon Drive in this part of the corridor to three lanes in each direction would improve the capacity of the link to deal with traffic associated with the RJP, the Lanyon Drive / Tompsitt Drive intersection is considered a major constraint and may require upgrade at some stage in the development of the RJP.
+Strategic modelling indicates that Lanyon Drive will be over capacity in the peak direction in both the 2031 AM and PM peaks with Stages 1 and 2 of the RJP delivered.

-Rather than upgrade of Lanyon Drive, it is considered more practical, efficient and hence preferable to provide secondary links into the RJP to avoid stressing Lanyon Drive with RJP traffic and resultant reductions in level of service.
-Modelling indicates that the provision of a second access to the RJP will reduce volumes on Lanyon Drive to below capacity for Stage 1 of the RJP and also below (albeit near) capacity in Stage 2 in the AM peak and at capacity in PM peak.
-Modelling indicates that from Stage 3 onwards Lanyon Drive is over capacity if only one additional access route is provided to the RJP.
+Rather than upgrade of Lanyon Drive, it is considered more practical, efficient and hence preferable to provide a secondary link into the RJP to avoid stressing Lanyon Drive with RJP traffic and resultant reductions in level of service.
+Modelling indicates that the provision of a second access to the RJP will significantly reduce volumes on Lanyon Drive in the 2031 AM peak (approximately 11%), and also in the PM peak (by approximately 14%).
+Furthermore, it is noted that even with a second access to the RJP in place, strategic modelling suggests that demand on Lanyon Drive will exceed capacity in the peak direction in both peaks should the Ultimate land use scenario be realised in 2041.

-Figure 5-3 | Lanyon Drive
+Figure 5-6: Lanyon Drive